Alejo-digilytics/Entities_extractor/README.md

 To process one of the pdf with a fixed format it is necessary to introduce it in `data/pdf/` and write its name in the Extractor class.
 The class Extractor will take the pdf, convert it into txt and extract all the entities.

+#### REMARKS
+This repository only works for a concrete type of document One of the regexes use that some of the amounts are preceded by "€".